 A wonderful warming drink to offer guests over the festive season.
 For my readers in the Southern Hemisphere, the recipe can be made, cooled and serve with lots of ice in huge jugs, it’s delicious.

 This recipe was given to me by my amazing friend Louisa.
 She hosted us, in her new, gorgeous kitchen extension for our Book Club Christmas dinner.
 The pot of mulled wine bubbled away on the stove and as we arrived we were handed a warm glass.
-The balance of flavours and the aroma that filled the kitchen set us up for the most wonderful start the festivities.
-The flavour of the pomegranate and apple juice, mixed with Christmas spices, took me to the ski slopes.
+The balance of flavours and the aroma that filled the kitchen set us up for the most wonderful start to the festivities.
+The flavour of the pomegranate and apple juice, mixed with Christmas spices, took me to the ski slopes in the Alps.
 It was a wonderful Christmas hug in a cup and the alcohol was not missed.

 A tip I learnt from our architects was to make and serve mulled wine in a slow cooker.
 Isn’t that clever!
 The slow cooker allows you as hosts to be in the middle of the party, without having to nip back to the stove to pour a hot cup for your arriving guests.